logo

 National Library of Scotland ms adv.5.2.15

 probably compiled c.1630, though this is a guess; it could date from as early as 1615 or as late as the 1650s.
 Written by, or for, John Skene (d.1644) of Hallyards, Lothian, or his son William.
-Written in tablature for the mandore (not, as often erroneously spelt, mandora).
+Written in tablature for the mandore, a kind of small lute.

 Editions